Shohei Ohtani: 2025: Back-to-back World Series titles, NLCS MVP, second unanimous NL MVP

 After the conclusion of the season, Ohtani won his fourth career MVP award unanimously—his second consecutive NL MVP and third consecutive overall.
 He became the first player in Major League history to win multiple MVPs in both leagues and only the second player to win four MVP Awards after Barry Bonds (7).
 He joined Bonds (2001–04) as the only players to win MVP in at least three consecutive seasons.
 He also joined Joe Morgan (1975–76) as the only players who have won an MVP Award and the World Series in back-to-back seasons.
 Ohtani received his fifth straight Edgar Martínez Outstanding Designated Hitter Award, tying him with David Ortiz for the most consecutive wins since the award's inception in 1973.
 He also received the Hank Aaron Award for the third straight year, joining Alex Rodriguez (2001–03) as the only players who have won in three consecutive seasons.

+2026

+On April 15, against the New York Mets, Ohtani pitched but did not bat, marking the first time he had done so since May 2021.
+He recorded 10 strikeouts while allowing only two hits, two walks, and his first earned run of the season, earning his second win.
+The run ended his streak of 32 2/3 consecutive scoreless innings dating back to 2025, the longest such streak by a Japanese-born pitcher in MLB history.
+Ohtani began the season by reaching base in every game he had appeared in dating back to August 24 of the previous season.
+On April 10, he surpassed Ichiro Suzuki for the longest on-base streak by a Japanese-born player in MLB history, with 44 games.
+On April 21, he extended his streak to 53 games, tying Shawn Green for the longest on-base streak in Los Angeles era Dodgers history, before being broken the following day.
+Ohtani was awarded NL Pitcher of the Month for April after posting a 0.60 ERA across five starts.
+On July 7, Ohtani hit his 300th career home run against Colorado Rockies starter Michael Lorenzen in the bottom of the first inning.
+Ohtani became the 170th member of the 300-homer club and he became the first Japanese-born player to reach the milestone.